shubhomoydas/ad_examples/README.md

 ![General Setup for Active Learning](figures/geometric_intuition_rect.png)

 The distribution of the angles between the normalized score vectors and the uniform weight vector can be checked with aad.test_hyperplane_angles.
-As a recommendation: the IForest leaf-based scores may be normalied (though, not required), but LODA based scores should *not* be normalied to unit length.
+As a recommendation: the IForest leaf-based scores may be normalized (though, not required), but LODA based scores should *not* be normalized to unit length.

 References:
 -----------